-The proposed amendment, if passed, is projected to have a direct impact on the University's ability to grow and sustain its research operations and meet and exceed its economic development goals.
+The proposed amendment, if passed, is projected to have a profound impact on the university's ability to grow and sustain its research operations and meet and exceed its economic development goals.
 Critical to fulfilling the University of Missouri's mission as the state's public research university is the ability to recruit and retain top faculty researchers who will contribute to the research enterprise to the ultimate benefit of the state's economy.
 The perception that the state has a hostile attitude toward research, and thus to academic freedom, can have a dampening effect on recruitment and retention of faculty.
-Restrictions on research funding, such as what this amendment would impose, will have a deleterious effect on faculty perceptions and a negative impact on the University's ability to conduct cutting edge research that will extend beyond the life sciences.
+This amendment would have a deleterious effect on faculty perceptions and a negative impact on the university's ability to conduct cutting edge research that will extend beyond the life sciences.